Skipper-116/cdr-backup/README.md

 ## Installation

 1. Install Rust: Follow the instructions on the [official Rust website](https://www.rust-lang.org/tools/install) to install Rust on your machine.
-2. Clone the repository: `git clone https://github.com/username/projectname.git`
+2. Clone the repository: `git clone https://github.com/Skipper-116/cdr-backup.git`
-3. Navigate into the project directory: `cd projectname`
+3. Navigate into the project directory: `cd cdr-backup`
 4. Build the project: `cargo build`

 ## Running the Project